joeryjoery/jit_env/README.md

 - `jit_env.Environment`: An abstract base class for RL environments.
 - `jit_env.TimeStep`: A container class representing the outputs of the environment on each time step (transition).
 - `jit_env.specs`: A module containing primitives that are used to describe the format of the actions consumed by an environment, as well as the observations, rewards, and discounts it returns.
-- TODO: Testing is a work in progress.

 This is extended with the components:
 - `jit_env.Wrapper`: An interface built on top of Environment that allows modular transformations of the base Environment.